membraneframework/membrane_tutorials/get_started_with_membrane/03_elements.md

 The callback is called whenever a buffer arrives on a pad, and receives four arguments:
 - the pad where the buffer arrived,
-- the `Membrane.Buffer` structure carrying the stream data,
+- the [Membrane.Buffer](https://hexdocs.pm/membrane_core/Membrane.Buffer.html) structure carrying the stream data,
-- `Membrane.Element.CallbackContext`, providing some useful information about the element,
+- [Membrane.Element.CallbackContext](https://hexdocs.pm/membrane_core/Membrane.Element.CallbackContext.html), providing some useful information about the element,
 - the element's state that we created in `handle_init`.

-Firstly, we use the callback context to get the stream format present on the pad and use a utility from `Membrane.RawAudio` to calculate the sample size:
+Firstly, we use the callback context to get the stream format present on the pad and use a utility from [Membrane.RawAudio](https://hexdocs.pm/membrane_raw_audio_format/Membrane.RawAudio.html) to calculate the sample size:
 ```elixir
 stream_format = ctx.pads.input.stream_format
 sample_size = RawAudio.sample_size(stream_format)